OmniLayer/spec/README.md

 | Tokens listed for sale     | [Currency identifier](#field-currency-identifier) | 3 (Gold Coins)            |
 | Tokens desired in exchange | [Currency identifier](#field-currency-identifier) | 1 (Omni)                      |

-The Tokens listed for sale and the Tokens desired in exchange must be existing smart property id's, in the same ecosystem, in order for the transaction to be valid.
-The transaction is valid even if the address has no open orders for the given pair of currencies.
+The Tokens listed for sale and the Tokens desired in exchange must refer to existing smart properties, in the same ecosystem, in order for the transaction to be valid.
+The transaction is not valid if the address has no open orders for the given pair of currencies.

-#### Cancel all my orders in an ecosystem
+#### Cancel all orders in an ecosystem

 Description: Transaction type 28 is used to cancel all open orders, submitted by the address, for all currencies in the specified ecosystem.